Reviews You Can Rely On

 Looking to up your culinary game with some fresh produce?
 Our hands-on review of the 5 best indoor gardens available will help steer you in the right direction.
 We bought and thoroughly tested all of the products in this review, from seed start to harvest.
 We also evaluated each garden for ease of use and the variety of plants that can be grown.
 The results of our work have been conveniently organized such that you can easily make comparisons across products, all but ensuring that you will find the right product for your home.

-If you've got a green thumb (or are hoping to foster one), take a look at our picks for the best house plants and top-rated succulents.
+If you've got a green thumb (or are hoping to foster one), take a look at our picks for house plants and top-rated succulents.
 If you're looking to cultivate your outdoor space, we cover that too.
 From the top-ranked gardening gloves, garden pots, planters, and our favorite gardening shovels to home weather stations and the top rain gauges, our horticulture experts can guide you in finding the best gardening gear to help make your yard flourish.

 1